Distributing Custom B2B Apps for iOS

 Unlike B2C companies, you’re not necessarily trying to appeal to the masses.
 Your products and services aren’t for everyone, and neither is your mobile app.

 As a B2B owner, you know all of this.
 That’s why it can be frustrating when it comes to mobile app development.
-With such a flooded marketplace full of other mobile apps, how can your current and prospective B2B clients find your app?
+With such a flooded marketplace full of other custom apps, how can your current and prospective B2B clients find your app?

 Even though Android users control the global market share, Apple makes it easier for you to build and distribute your B2B mobile app.
+You’ll get to use tools like Apple Business Manager.

 Some of these differences are extremely relevant to our discussion.
 For starters, just notice how the career choices are different between these user bases.